CIML-bioinformatic/MGlab_PMlab_moFluMemB/README.md

 Optionaly, you can install Docker on your system to take advantage of interactive analysis environment with Rstudio, follow the instructions here : https://docs.docker.com/get-docker/

 ---
----

 ### Install Snakemake

 You need to install Snakemake to run the complete analysis workflow.
 Use your prefered solution : https://snakemake.readthedocs.io/en/stable/getting_started/installation.html

 ---
----

-### Download the Docker and Singularity images
+### Download the Singularity images

-Docker image tar file and Singularity img files are stored on Zenodo  **TODO: Add the containers DOI**.
+Singularity images files are stored on Zenodo  **TODO: Add the Singularity containers DOI**.
 Open a shell command and change dir to the root of the cloned Git repository (WORKING_DIR).
 Then execute the following commands to download the tarball file and untar  it:

 **On linux:**